donluca/PSClassic-Debian/README.md

 - Unplug all your USB devices (except for the power cable, of course – Capt.
 Obvious)
 - Plug the USB drive
 - Shortly after, you should see the power leds blink and the screen should go black and stuff will start to appear on screen: pay close attention to what's being written because it will tell you step by step what is happening.
 The process will take a long time, ranging from 1 hour up to several hours depending on how fast your USB drive is.
-- If at any point the whole system freezes, read the following sections to know what to do
+- If at any point the whole system freezes, read the troubleshooting section below to know what to do
 - If everything went well, you can unplug the power, unplug the USB drive, plug mouse and keyboard and plug the power cable and after a short time (it generally takes 10 to 20 seconds to boot) you should be in LXQt
 - Enjoy messing around in Linux!